Raathigesh/dazzle/README.md

 When user tries to add a new widget, the `onAdd` callback will be called. <a href="https://github.com/Raathigesh/Dazzle/blob/master/docs/AddWidget.md">More info here on how to handle widget addition.</a>

 ### Remove a widget
-When a widget is removed, `onRemove` method will be called and new layout will be available as an argument of `onRemove` method.
-The new layout should be provided back to the dashboard component.
+When a widget is removed, `onRemove` method will be called and new layout (The layout with the widget removed) will be available as an argument of `onRemove` method.
+Set the provided layout again to the dashboard to complete the widget removal.

 ## Customization